michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 The second tip for API troubleshooting is you should try to work from formal API specifications, often in the form of OpenAPI descriptions or smithy contracts for event-based APIs.

+If you know little about an API, a full test tool might not be a good place to start.
+Ncat, from the Nmap team, is a modern update to netcat.
+Ncat can be a sender, a receiver, or a proxy.
+If you want to figure out something like a quirky tally protocol, start Ncat, type commands, and view responses.
+It can even use TLS encryption.

 :::